-- For acquisition through 'declaration', diversity is also the rule - Cases of declaration cover well defined situations (residence + another element), which may not coincide -e.g.: - Denmark: acquisition by declaration if person resident in DK since before the age of 15 and received an education in DK, or obtained a substantial part of normal or professional education in DK and resided 4 years in DK (art.
-6 Danish law) - The Netherlands: acquisition by declaration if - At the age of 18 if residence in the Netherlands since applicant was 4 y. old (art.
+- 3. Acquisition through long term residenceniversité - C. When is acquisition possible? - For acquisition through 'declaration', diversity is also the rule - Cases of 'declaration' cover well defined situations (residence + another element), which may not coincide e.g.: - Denmark: acquisition by declaration if person resident in DK since before the age of 15 and received an education in DK, or obtained a substantial part of normal or professional education in DK and resided 4 years in DK (art.
+6 Danish law)

+- 3. Acquisition through long term residenceniversité - C. When is acquisition possible? - Cases of declaration cover well defined situations (residence + another element), which may not coincide - e.g.: - The Netherlands: acquisition by declaration if - At the age of 18 if residence in the Netherlands since applicant was 4 y. old (art.
 6 lid 1 (e) RWN) ('ius educationis') - At the age of 65 y. if residence in the Netherlands since at least 15 y. (art.
 6 lid 1 (h) RWN)